fylein/fyle-internship-challenge-23/README.md

 # Fyle Frontend Challenge

 ## Description:
-  This Application I build only one component and one service file, because the company rule is: `The assignment must contain unit tests for 1 component and 1 service with 100% code coverage` for more details [check here](https://fyleuniverse.notion.site/fyleuniverse/Fyle-Frontend-development-challenge-cb5085e5e0864e769e7b98c694400aaa).If you check my file structure in my repository: [visit Repository](https://github.com/Tagore9930/Pets-Safety-App).
+  This Application I build only 1 component and 1 service file, because the company rule is: `The assignment must contain unit tests for 1 component and 1 service with 100% code coverage` for more details [check here](https://fyleuniverse.notion.site/fyleuniverse/Fyle-Frontend-development-challenge-cb5085e5e0864e769e7b98c694400aaa).If you check my file structure in my repository: [visit Repository](https://github.com/Tagore9930/Pets-Safety-App).

 ## What i do in this Application: